BillXr/Data_Collector_Service/README.md

 # Data-Collector-Service
-Collect data from different hosts in the cloud
+Collect data from different hosts in the cloud.

 This project was created for the class "Cloud Computing and Services" in university.
 The main purpose of project was to create a container(swarm) of virtual machines and make them communicate with each other in different ways.

-3 steps:

-1
+## Steps

-Network creation
++ Network creation

-Automatic installation of a program for data collection
+  * Automatic installation of a program for data collection

-onEvent - local / temporary data storage
+  * onEvent - local / temporary data storage

 ----------------------------------------------------------

-2

-Database replication
++ Database replication

-onEvent data storage in the database
+  * onEvent data storage in the database

 ----------------------------------------------------------

-3

-Create GUI or
++ Create GUI or

-Create a Websocket connection to the database or basic services for instant data transfer
+  * Create a Websocket connection to the database or basic services for instant data transfer

 -----------------------------------------------------------
-For this project i used:
+Tech stack used:

 -Fluentd